 The song, which came out in 1969, gives a very visual picture, and, as the words come tumbling out, each time I hear it, I see this brave and struggling Vietnam War veteran, sitting in his wheelchair, desperate to keep his beloved Ruby's love, and as he watches her doing up her makeup to go out, he begs her not to leave him.
 He is fully aware of his limitations and knows he can no longer satisfy her needs, but he is afraid of being abandoned and losing his lover and feels completely impotent.

 I'll tell you what it is - this song, Ruby, Don't Take Your Love to Town, has very powerful empathy, and Kenny Rodgers and the band knew just how to play it with maximum feeling and effect.
-The Vietnam War is over, but there are still wounded soldiers coming home, and this song is for all of them.
+The Vietnam War is over, but all round the world there are still wounded soldiers coming home, traumatized by the horrors of war, and suffering, and this song is for each and every one of them.

-There's many a good tune played on an old fiddle
+There's many a good tune played on an old fiddle:

-Listen to Kenny Rogers singing Ruby, Don't Take Your Love to Town on this video
+You Can Also Listen to Kenny Rogers singing Ruby, Don't Take Your Love to Town on The Video Below